 Knowing the poker hand rankings is essential when it comes to scoring poker games.
+After all, poker is about more than just keeping a straight face – you need to know whether your hand is worth having in the first place.
 But memorising every Texas hold’em hand can be tricky.
 That’s why we’ve listed every hand by their ranking in this tidy guide.

 You’ll find our list ranking each hand highest to lowest, followed by a short description of each poker hand that tells you exactly what cards make a set.
 Remember, not all poker games reward the highest-ranking hands.
 In ‘high’ games, such as Texas hold’em, hands that rank highest will win, while ‘low’ games, including razz, will give the pot to the lowest-ranking hand.